 Pet Ultrasound in St. George, UT

 When your pet isn’t feeling well and a physical exam or bloodwork raises questions, ultrasound helps us see what’s happening inside.
-Using high-frequency sound waves, this painless imaging tool produces live, moving pictures of your pet’s organs, so our St. George veterinarians can investigate soft-tissue concerns without surgery or guesswork.
+Using high-frequency sound waves, this painless imaging tool produces live, moving pictures of your pet’s organs, so our St. George veterinarians can investigate soft-tissue concerns without surgery or guesswork — and often within the same visit that raised the question.

 A clearer look, in real time